| Romans 9:18-21 states: "Therefore hath he mercy

 and the use of means.
 This objection is usually voiced by

-"If God has elected some men to be saved before the world
+the objector in the form of the following questions: "If God has elected some men to be saved before the world

 began what is the profit of preaching the gospel?"
 The